oatpp/example-libressl/README.md

 ### Build and Run

 #### Using CMake
+**Requires**

-*Requires* LibreSSL installed.
+- LibreSSL installed.
 You may refer to this sh script - how to install libressl - [install-libressl.sh](https://github.com/oatpp/oatpp-libressl/blob/master/utility/install-deps/install-libressl.sh).
 Or try something like ```$ apk add libressl-dev```

+- `oatpp` and `oatpp-libressl` modules installed.
+You may run `utility/install-oatpp-modules.sh` script to install required oatpp modules.

 ```
 $ mkdir build && cd build
 $ cmake ..
-$ make run        ## Download, build, and install all dependencies.
-Run project
+$ make
+$ ././example-libressl-exe  # - run application.
 ```

 #### In Docker